playframework/playframework/documentation/manual/detailledTopics/production/Deploying-CleverCloud.md

 ## Deploy your application

-To deploy your application on Clever Cloud, just use git to push in the application remote repository.
+To deploy your application on Clever Cloud, just use git to push your code to the application remote repository.

 ```bash